-Front loading: Front loading encourages more active involvement of communities, stakeholders and commercial interests earlier in the Local Plan process than under the previous planning system.
+Front loading: Front loading encourages more active involvement of communities, stakeholders and commercial interests early in the Local Plan process.
 The aim is to seek agreement on essential issues early in the process.
-Where agreement is difficult to achieve, front loading allows the maximum opportunity for participants to understand each others' positions and to negotiate a way forward.
+Where agreement is difficult to achieve, front loading allows the maximum opportunity for participants to understand each other's positions and to negotiate a way forward.